openid/sharedsignals/openid-caep-event-types-1_0.md

 subject or other properties of the session may be included to allow the receiver to identify applicable sessions.

-When multiple session properties are included in the subject, the revocation event applies to any session derived from matching those combined properties.
+When a Complex Claim is used as the subject, the revocation event applies to any session derived from matching those combined claims.

 The actual reason why the session was revoked might be specified with the nested `reason_admin` and/or `reason_user` attributes described below.